fengjixiong/fengjixiong.github.io/project/sip2012/README.md

 - With the session beginned, speeches and videos were transported directly from UAC-1 to UAC-2, using RTP and UDP.
 - Finally, when one of the client hanged up, the session ended and UAS would reset the status of both UAC.

-## Result
+## Run

-The result was captured shown in the following picture.
+The started system was captured shown in the following picture.

 ![](result.bmp)